Indianapolis Truck Accident Lawyer

 We typically see settlements for these types of truck accident cases within two years of filing the lawsuit, but there are always exceptions.

-If you have been injured in a truck accident, do not wait to contact Indiana truck accident lawyers.
+If you have been injured in a truck accident, contact Indiana truck accident lawyers.
 The sooner we can start working on your case, the better.

 Truck Accident Cases: The Indiana Statute of Limitations

 Under Indiana law, injured victims are restricted to the length of time they can file a civil lawsuit or compensation claim.
 In addition, the law states that you cannot file a claim after the time specified in the statute.

 In Indiana, you have two years from the date of your wreck to file a civil complaint or "lawsuit" against a negligent party.
 It means that if you were injured on December 1, 2021, you have until December 1, 2023, to file a lawsuit against the party or parties deemed responsible for your injuries.

 If you do not get started on your claim within two years, it may be too late to file a claim.
 Although there are exceptions to this rule, including exceptions related to minors and persons with mental illness, these exceptions are difficult to prove.

 Contact an Indianapolis truck accident attorney as soon as possible if you consider taking legal action after a truck accident.